Alice May Easton Place

 Alice May Easton Place is a 44-unit apartment building in the Walnut Hill section of Cincinnati that houses the Scholar House program, a transitional learning-living program that supports low-income single parents to complete a post-secondary degree and improve their work prospects.
 Parents receive housing subsidy and on-site child care and other supports while they work their way towards self-sufficiency.

 Alice May Easton Place is an elevator building containing 32 two-bedroom apartments and 12 three-bedroom apartments and a computer lab, fitness room, the childcare center and commercial spaces on the ground floor.
 The childcare center includes 5 classrooms, a full size kitchen a large playroom and a large exterior play area.

-Cincinnati Union Bethel, the nonprofit that administers the Scholar House program, has offices, a meeting room and a community room in the building.
+HER Cincinnati, the nonprofit that administers the Scholar House program, has offices, a meeting room and a community room in the building.